soundpaint/rp2040pio-docs/monitor-commands.rst

             set value of register X
   -y, --y=VALUE (mandatory: no)
             set value of register Y
+  -a, --address=VALUE (mandatory: no)
+            set value of PC to specified address
   -i, --isr=VALUE (mandatory: no)
             set value of ISR register
   -k, --isrshiftcount=VALUE (mandatory: no)